Understanding the BAC Table in the Handbook

 Women generally have less water and more body fat per pound of body weight.
 Since fat doesn’t absorb alcohol as quickly as other cells, more alcohol remains in the bloodstream of women.

-A woman weighing 100 lbs. can be legally intoxicated when she s on her second drink.
+A woman weighing 100 lbs. can be legally intoxicated after her second drink.

 Study the BAC table and see how women and men are affected by a few drinks.